Master of Science in Law, Water & Environmental Law

 Course Details

-The Master in Water & Environmental Law is comprised of both required and elective courses.
+The MSL in Water & Environmental Law is comprised of both required and elective courses.

 Below is a sample course schedule: